ZaryHicks/HicksCloudFinal/README.md

 In Project Properties -> Java Build Path, select Libraries.
 Click "Add External Jars".
 Select the 4 jars mentioned above.
 Hit apply.
 Add HicksFinal.java into the project under src.
 Right click on the project, click Export.
 Select "Runnable Jar File".
 Ensure that the launch configuration is set for the correct project.
 	Note: if you do not see this new project under configuration, run the project first.
-It will crash but this is alright Click Finish to compile the Jar.
+It will crash but this is alright.
+Once the you have the configuration set, click Finish to compile the Jar.

 This compiled Jar should be identical to the one provided - feel free to compile your own or use the provided Jar.